 We check a local river park today for more warblers and songbirds.
 Indigo Bunting, Yellow-breasted Chat, and Common Yellowthroat sing from the grasses along with Field and Song Sparrows.
 The easy walking trail here runs along the river, and we might see a Great Blue Heron feeding on the far side of the river as we walk.

 We’ll stop at Ijams Nature Center to walk the wooded trails here after lunch, where there is often a roosting Northern Barred Owl along with other forest denizens like Carolina Wren, Carolina Chickadee, Tufted Titmouse, Downy and Hairy Woodpeckers, and American Robin.

-Today we head for some rhododendron forest in the Smokies.
+Today we head for rhododendron forest in the Smokies.
 Along these trails we have a chance for Black-throated Blue, Canada, and Hooded Warblers.
 Veery also sings along this trail, and Brown Creeper and Winter Wren can also be heard breaking into song.
 If there is desire, we can hike up to Little Duck Hawk Ridge to look for the resident Peregrine Falcon.
-This is not a short hike and also is up some steep slopes, but well worth it.
+This is not a short hike and also has a few steep slopes, but it’s well worth it.

 We’ll get you to the airport in time to catch your flights.

 Please note that the itinerary above cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.